1. My BRUSA NLG5 charger gives me “STD Batt Volt Hi” error (overvoltage error) while the battery never exceeds its preset output . Why?

 Now, final words on the topic.

 Automatic thermostat removes that risk and you don’t have to worry about engine temperature anymore.
 If the thermostat cannot cope with extremes, it will lit “idiot light” on the dash so you are aware of the issue.
-Exactly the same goes for the BMS.
+Exactly the same goes for a BMS.
 You CAN run your EV without it.
 But if you don’t want to ruin your battery and possible your EV, *you* will be the BMS – once in a while determine capacity of each cell and manually charging or discharging it to bring to the level of average cell.
 Doable, but extremely tedious, therefore automating this necessary process is delegated to the BMS, just like water temp regulation – to the thermostat.
-Without these systems AND without you being a substitute for these systems you WILL ruin your batteries (as you would engine).
-Now, you’re equipped with knowledge to decide.
+Without these systems AND without you being a substitute for these systems you WILL ruin your batteries (as you would your engine).

 I’m standing responsible for advising to have a BMS.
 I wish whoever is advising to use lithium battery of any kind without a BMS would also be held responsible for such advice!
 But I’m positive if you follow such advice and damage your pack or burn down your EV, publisher of such info will not pay for the damage nor even acknowledging any disservice or doing anything wrong at all.
 This is free country so anyone can say anything – people are free to misinform others.
 At the end such “experts” will just ignore you or blame you for your own failures because *you* made your choice!